 The current belief that illegitimacy will be reduced if teenage girls are given an effective contraceptive is an extension of the same reasoning that created the problem in the first place.
 It reflects an unwillingness to face problems of social control and social discipline, while trusting some technological device to extricate society from its difficulties.
 The irony is that the illegitimacy rise occurred precisely while contraceptive use was becoming more, rather than less, widespread and respectable.[xxi]

-The illegitimacy rate for births among teenaged girls hovered around five to seven percent for decades until about 1960.
+The illegitimacy rate for births among teenaged girls hovered around 5 – 7% for decades until about 1960.
 Between 1960 and 1970, it doubled as the birth control pill ushered in the “Sexual Revolution.”
 After 1970, the teenage illegitimacy rate exploded with the introduction of comprehensive sex education programs and school‑based clinics.

 This phenomenon is not just an ethical or religious concern, it is a profoundly practical one.
 Social workers know that children born into one‑parent families are much more likely to be abused and abusive, to be undereducated, to be under‑ or unemployed, to have illegitimate children themselves, and to be far more likely to become involved in criminal activity.